-The Department of Mines and Petroleum's (DMP) Mining Rehabilitation Fund (MRF) is a pooled fund to which Western Australian mining operators contribute.
+The Department of Mines, Industry Regulation and Safety's (DMIRS) Mining Rehabilitation Fund (MRF) is a pooled fund to which Western Australian mining operators contribute.
 The Mining Rehabilitation Fund Act 2012, which provides the framework for the fund, was enacted in 2012.

 All tenement holders operating on Mining Act 1978 (Mining Act) tenure (with the exception of tenements covered by State Agreements not listed in the regulations), are required to report disturbance data and contribute annually to the fund.
 Tenements with a rehabilitation liability estimate (RLE) below a threshold of $50,000 must report disturbance data but are not required to pay into the fund.

 Money in the fund is available to rehabilitate abandoned mines across the State in circumstances where the tenement holder/operator has failed to meet rehabilitation obligations and efforts to recover funds from the holder/operator have been unsuccessful.

 Interest earned on fund contributions will be used to fund the administration of the MRF and will also be used to undertake rehabilitation works on legacy abandoned mine sites throughout the State.